jbremnant/project_ledi/doc/rst/page02_assembly.rst

 Resistors may come in different color and number of stripes depending on manufacturer, the strip color specified above only indicates the resistor value portion.
-Please refer to the Resistor_ section for detail.
+Refer to the Resistor_ section to understand how to read the stripes value.

 **If you are purchasing the acrylic mount**, the package should also include: